patrick-llgc/Learning-Deep-Learning/paper_notes/task_grouping.md

 _March 2020_

-tl;dr: Grouping tasks together may benefit some tasks but hurt others.
-This paper explores the optimal grouping strategy.
+tl;dr: Answers this question: which tasks are better trained with others?

 #### Overall impression
-The paper uses the dataset from CVPR 2018 best paper taskonomy, which studies the task transferability.
+The paper uses the dataset from CVPR 2018 best paper [taskonomy](taskonomy.md), which studies the task transferability.
 Task grouping studies the multi-task learnability.
 The paper founds that they correlate inversely.

 The goal of multitask learning is two-fold.